lindacom/python/README6.md

 2. copy SSH keys to web server - in the other terminal (local) enter ssh-keygen -b 4096 to generate a public/private rse key pair in the enter file to save key statement press enter to accept.
 Enter y to overwrite. in enter passphrase press enter to leave blank

+3. copy public key to server:
+Use scp command to copy public key and specify location of server - scp ~/.ssh/id_rsa.pub user@ip: ~/.ssh/authorized_key/ and enter password

+Update permissions for SSH directory:
+1. In the terminal enter sudo chmod 700 ~/.ssh/ and enter sudo password
+2. Enter sudo chmod 600 ~/.ssh/* to add permissions for files in the directory
+3. Don't allow root login and don't allow password authentication - Enter sudo nano /etc/ssh/sshd_config Enter password
+4. In permit root login enter no. Uncomment password authentication on and set it to no
+5. Restart the service - sudo systemctl restart sshd